 * Both can be replaced by dairy-free or gluten-free alternatives, quantities and cooking techniques remain the same

-Preheat your grill/oven to 200°.
-Wash then slice up the aubergine in slices of about 0,5cm thick.
+Preheat your grill/oven to 200°C. Wash then slice up the aubergine in slices of about 0,5cm thick.
 Brush both sides with olive oil and sprinkle pepper and salt on top.
 Place on tin foil in your grill or oven and grill until soft and golden brown, which will take about 20-30 minutes.
 Make sure to flip them over halfway through.
-Meanwhile place the walnuts on a tin in the oven at 180° for 10 minutes as well.
+Meanwhile place the walnuts on a tin in the oven at 180°C for 10 minutes as well.

 Once they are grilled, set aside and let cool down a bit.
 Meanwhile you can prepare your fish and boil your pasta!
 For the fish: place each fish fillet on a separate sheet of tin foil, big enough to turn into a parcel around the fish.
 Drizzle just a small dash of olive oil and half a tablespoon of lemon juice on top of each fillet, 1/4th of a tablespoon of dried chili flakes and season generously with pepper and salt.
 Slice up the spring onion and divide over the fish.
-Place in the oven at 200° and cook for 15-20 minutes.
+Place in the oven at 200°C and cook for 15-20 minutes.
 With the fish now in the oven, you can follow the instructions on the pappardelle package to cook the pasta.

 Once the pasta and fish are done, add walnuts, basil, olive oil and spinach leaves to a blender along with the cooled down aubergine.
 Blitz until you have a thick pesto.

 Drain the pappardelle but keep some of the water.
 Add pesto to pappardelle along with the water and stir until the pesto sticks to the pasta.
 Serve with some fresh basil and some parmesan or grana padano.